Iowa State Fair Trivia

 What species are represented in the Paul R. Knapp Animal Learning Center?

-Beef cattle, dairy cattle, swine, sheep, meat goats, chicken, turkeys, ducks and ostriches.
+The Animal Learning Center houses beef cattle, dairy cattle, swine, sheep, meat goats, chicken, turkeys, ducks and ostriches.
+119 animals were born in the building during the 2015 Fair.

 When was the Avenue of Breeds first located in the Swine Barn?